edemocracy/ekklesia-portal/README.rst

 To get a consistent development environment, we use `Nix <https://nixos.org/nix>`_ to install Python and the project dependencies.
-The development environment also includes PostgreSQL 12, linters, a SASS compiler and pytest for running the tests.
+The development environment also includes PostgreSQL, code linters, a SASS compiler and pytest for running the tests.

 Development Quick Start
 -----------------------